AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 >[!TIP]
 >
->When deciding whether something should be a dedicated field vs. a derived field later, prefer capturing the durable fact in schema if it is broadly useful and stable.
+>When deciding whether something should be a dedicated field in the schema vs. a derived field later, prefer capturing the durable fact in the schema if it is broadly useful and stable.
 You can use derived fields to correct or reshape data after collection.

-## Maintaining parity with Adobe Analytics during transition without schema baggage
+## Maintain parity with Adobe Analytics during transition without schema baggage

 Some organizations need to continue Adobe Analytics reporting while upgrading to Customer Journey Analytics.
 You can maintain parity without introducing Analytics-specific artifacts into your long-term schema design using the following approach: